Pinterest Hidden Image

 The name ricotta translates to "recooked" in Italian.
 When making cheese, normally a mixture is separated into solids (curds) and liquid (whey).
 Most cheeses are made from curds, whereas ricotta is often made by reheating the whey a second time. (ref: Bon Appetit)

-As promised, you only need 6 simple ingredients to make my homemade vegan cheese recipe from scratch:
+As promised, you only need 6 simple ingredients to make a perfect vegan ricotta cheese recipe from scratch:

 ingredients to make vegan ricotta cheese measured out in bowls on a wooden surface.Pin

-• Vegan Yogurt - In this case, you want a thick Greek-style non-dairy yogurt or Skyr.
-My absolute favorite to use in vegan cheese recipes is Alpro Greek-style protein yogurt.
+• Vegan Yogurt: In this case, you want a thick Greek-style non-dairy yogurt or Skyr.
+My absolute favorite to use is Alpro Greek-style protein yogurt.
 It has a neutral taste and a slightly tangy cultured flavor.

-• Lemon Juice and Apple Cider Vinegar - These work together to help curdle the ricotta cheese mixture.
+• Lemon Juice and Apple Cider Vinegar: Work together to curdle the ricotta cheese mixture.
 It's a similar process to making vegan buttermilk.

 Pin

-You'll be surprised how easy it is to make classic tasting ricotta without dairy in just a few simple steps.
+You'll be surprised how easy it is to make creamy ricotta without dairy in just a few simple steps.
 Here's how:

-Before you get started, soak the cashews in water to help make it easier for blending.
+Before you start, soak cashews in water to help make them easier to blend.
 Also, prepare the straining vessel which consists of a large mixing bowl, underneath a colander with a cheese mold sitting on top.
+If you don't have a cheese mold, muslin cloth like shown in my mascarpone recipe will do!

 ingredients for vegan ricotta cheese blended together in a vitamix blender jug.Pin

-Step 1: Blitz the soaked cashews, soy milk, vegan yogurt, and sea salt into a high-speed blender for about a minute until smooth.
+Step 1: Blend the soaked cashews, soy milk, vegan yogurt, and sea salt into a high-speed blender for about a minute until smooth.

 vegan ricotta mixture in a saucepan.Pin